Almost five years ago, on January 5, 2017, the lives of Mira and Nathan Edwards changed forever.

 “As soon as we were told, we prayed as much as we could,” she said when the doctors first told them the news.
 “There was nothing else we could do.
 We just had to let go and leave God.
 I know it sounds like a cliche, but that’s all we can do.”

-It’s also faith, and what they’ve learned about stroke in children, that has led them to hold an annual fundraising event for pediatric stroke victims and, this year, to help a local child waiting for a kidney transplant.
+It’s also this belief, and what they’ve learned about stroke in children, that has led them to hold an annual fundraising event for pediatric stroke victims and, this year, to help a local child waiting for a kidney transplant.

 Last weekend, the couple hosted Stand With Bentley at The Barn at Heritage Farms in Dobson.
 This was the third event of its kind – it could have been the fourth, but the 2020 edition has been canceled due to COVID-19 restrictions.